SonoDavid/documentation/content/applications/finance/accounting/customer_invoices/electronic_invoicing/brazil.rst

   issue these invoices and ensure they are compliant.
 - **Secure storage and retrieval**: Complying with Brazil's five-year storage requirement, Odoo offers tamper-proof archiving for easy retrieval during audits or inspections.
-- **Automatic tax calculation**: Odoo automates tax calculations for goods and services ensuring compliance with regional tax rules.
+- **Automatic tax calculation**: Odoo automates tax calculations for goods and services, ensuring compliance with regional tax rules.

 .. seealso::